 - Annotation, about 2000 characters (with translation into three languages).

 - Key words, up to 6 words (with translation into three languages).

 - The text of the article with a breakdown into Introduction, Purpose of work, Problem statement, Problem solution, Conclusion.

-- a) A list of used sources (no more than 15) with full bibliographic data on the source, including a link to our journal “Herald of the Azerbaijan Engineering Academy”.
+- a) The total volume of article is up to 10 pages; a list of used sources (no more than 15) with full bibliographic data on the source, including a link to our journal “Herald of the Azerbaijan Engineering Academy”.
 The list is compiled in the order of the references in the text (1, 2, 3 …), and not randomly; b) The transliterated text of this list in the Latin alphabet.